Your Rights as a Customer

 How long will it take to install a Smart Meter?

-A typical installation will take one and a half to two hours.
+A typical installation will take about one hour.
 However this will vary according to your property and where your meters are located.

 How much data is stored on a Smart Meter?